ckucewicz/cta_ridership_analysis/docs/index.md

 ## Final Thoughts / Policy Implications

 CTA ‘L’ ridership has not fully recovered from the pandemic, and gaps in accessibility remain across the system.
 While some stations and months have seen stronger returns, overall usage lags behind pre-COVID levels by more than a third.

+Looking ahead, projections based on logistic modeling suggest ridership will continue to rebound but eventually **plateau around 88–90% of pre-COVID levels**.
+This implies that a full return to past highs may be unlikely, reflecting lasting changes in work and travel patterns.

 This presents both a challenge and an opportunity:

-- **Ridership recovery strategies** must account for shifting travel patterns and equity considerations.
+- **Ridership recovery strategies** must account for shifting travel patterns and equity considerations, focusing not only on boosting usage but also on adapting service to new demand realities.
 - **Investment in accessibility** remains critical.
 Nearly 30% of stations are still not ADA compliant, disproportionately impacting low-income and historically underserved neighborhoods.
-- **Data transparency and tracking** will be key in monitoring progress and targeting improvements.
+- **Data transparency and tracking** will be key in monitoring progress and targeting improvements, especially as ridership stabilizes below historic peaks.

 As Chicago plans for the future of its transit system, data-driven decisions rooted in equity and usability are essential.